-Acquire the Petition for In-State Tuition Classification and the checklist of required supporting documentation.
+Acquire the Petition for In-State Tuition Classification and review the checklist of required supporting documentation.
 All supporting documents are kept confidential.
 Petitions are accepted for the Fall term beginning the first week of August, and for the Spring term beginning the first week of December.
-Your completed petition and required supporting documentation should be submitted to firstname.lastname@example.org, no later than the second Friday of the term.
+Your completed petition and required supporting documentation should be submitted to firstname.lastname@example.org,or brought in person to Mesa Vista One-Stop, no later than the second Friday of the term.
 Attachments should be in PDF file format.
 Questions regarding supporting documentation should be sent to email@example.com.

 First Term Students and Residency

-Newly admitted students, or students in their first term at UNM, are not eligible to petition for residency.
-The Admissions Office determines initial residency.
+Newly re-admitted students, or students in their first term at UNM, are not eligible to petition for residency.
+The Admissions Office determines initial residency for all new students, or for students who have been readmitted.
 Any student who wishes to appeal their residency determination by the Admission Office should use the Admissions Residency Form: https://admissions.unm.edu/forms/index.html .
 Students can use the Registrar’s Office residency petition beginning their second term.

 The New Mexico Higher Education Department defines rules and regulations for establishing residency for tuition purposes.
 It is authorized by the Constitution of the State of New Mexico and state statues (chapter 235, IE, NMSA 1971 and Section 21-1-4E NMSA 1978) to provide classification for a tuition differential between resident and non-resident students.